Itsgauravvv/AI-Powered-Finance-Agent/README.md

-# Gemini AI Finance Agent 🤖
+# AI Powered Finance Agent 🤖

 This is a full-stack AI-powered Finance Agent built with Python, the Agno framework, Gemini, and Streamlit.
 The agent serves two primary roles: